Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 tabletop RPGs back then.

-Shadowrun would not only use this trope when it released not long after, but go even further by saying that cybernetic implants _literally eat your soul_.
+Shadowrun would not only use this trope when it released not long after, but go even further by saying that cybernetic implants _literally erode your soul_.
 Install too many and you die because you run out of soul.
 No, your soul doesn't grow back even if you remove the offending implants; yes, it makes relating to people harder because they can sense you're a soul-damaged